RuhilSijaz/Data-Analysis-with-SQL/README.md

-# Data Analysis with SQL
+# Data Analysis with SQL and excel

 ## Overview